nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-management-rest-api.md

 **Response**

-Returns a JSON representation of the distribution information.
+If successful, returns a JSON representation of the distribution information.

 **Status Codes**